anibalrojosan/breast-cancer-mlops-workflow/README.md

     pytest -v
     ```

+2.  **Train the Machine Learning Pipeline:**
+    This step will load `data/data.csv`, preprocess it, train the Random Forest classifier within a `scikit-learn` pipeline, evaluate it, and then save the complete trained pipeline to `models/model.joblib`.
+Ensure your virtual environment is activated and `data/data.csv` is present, then run:
+    ```powershell
+    python -m src.model.model_training
+    ```
+    This will train the pipeline and save it as `models/model.joblib`.

+3.  **Run the Flask API locally:**
+    Ensure your virtual environment is activated and the model pipeline is trained (`models/model.joblib` exists), then run:
+    ```bash
+    python -m src.app
+    ```
+    The API will be accessible at `http://127.0.0.1:5000/`.
+Keep this running in one terminal.

 ## API usage examples

-With the Flask API running locally (as described in step 6 under "Setup and Run"), you can test its endpoints:
+With the Flask API running locally (as described in the 'Run the Flask API locally' step under 'Running tests'), you can test its endpoints:

 ### 1. Health check (`GET /`)